hubert78/Traffic/README.md

 # Solving the problem
 I built a CNN model from scratch and was able to get the model to make predictions of traffic signs with 96.97% accuracy.
 Building this model was very exciting for me.
 And so, it got me to get other imaging datasets to challenge me more.

+***Some challenges*** Doing this project forced me to learn more about image manipulation, especially in plotting.
+I learned a lot about this from Professor Andrew Ng’s Machine Learning specialization course on Coursera.
+In addition to revising notes on Matplotlib, I also learned more about Seaborn in order to plot a Confusion Matrix to visualize how my model performed.